STEM

 Code Haven

-Code Haven TEACHTECH
+Code Haven TeachTech

 TeachTech is Code Haven’s one-day conference for middle and high school teachers interested in incorporating computer science into their classrooms.
 Teachers learn about computer science fundamentals, how to demonstrate these concepts to students in an engaging way, and basic software that they can implement in their classrooms to make computer science more appealing to students.